tomsasani/bxd_mutator_manuscript/README.md

 * `data/`
     * raw data files output by the `count_mutations.smk` pipeline (e.g., singleton calls, HMM-inferred haplotypes, etc.)
 * `misc/`
-    * miscellaneous data files needed to count singletons
+    * miscellaneous data files needed to count or annotate singletons
 * `figure_generation.yaml`
     * `conda` YAML file containing all of the dependencies required to generate figures.
 * `singleton_calling.yaml`
     * `conda` YAML file containing all of the dependencies required to call singletons.
+* `generate_figures.smk`
+    * main `snakemake` pipeline that generates main and supplementary figures
+* `identify_singletons.smk`
+    * main `snakemake` pipeline that identifies singletons using the BXD VCF

 ### Usage

 The basic outline of the pipeline is as follows:

-1) Identify high-quality singleton mutations from the BXD VCF using `count_mutations.smk`
+1) Identify high-quality singleton mutations from the BXD VCF using `count_mutations.smk`.

-2) Annotate singleton calls and generate figures using `generate_figures.smk`
+2) Annotate singleton calls and generate figures using `generate_figures.smk`.

-##### NOTE!
+#### NOTE!

-**Identifying singletons is much, much easier if the `count_mutations.smk` pipeline is run on a high-performance computing system.
-The `count_mutations.smk` pipeline involves downloading the BXD VCF (~70 Gbp), the mm10 reference genome (~3 Gbp), and many Gbps of phastCons scores.**
+Identifying singletons is much, much easier if the `count_mutations.smk` pipeline is run on a high-performance computing system.
+The `count_mutations.smk` pipeline involves downloading the BXD VCF (~70 Gbp), the mm10 reference genome (~3 Gbp), and many Gbps of phastCons scores.

-**For this reason, the `data/` directory already contains the files output by the `count_mutations.smk` pipeline for those users that cannot or don't want to run all of the steps in that first pipeline.**
+For this reason, the `data/` directory already contains the files output by the `count_mutations.smk` pipeline for those users that cannot or don't want to run all of the steps in that first pipeline.

-To generate all of the figures in the manuscript **using pre-computed files in the `data/` directory**, run the following steps.
+### How to generate figures using pre-computed data files

 ```
 # enter a directory of your choice (make sure